Target Corp.

 When you only keep about 3 cents on the dollar, small cost mistakes can do outsized damage to EPS.

-the stock stays cheap for a reason
+The stock stays cheap for a reason

 Target trades at 14x earnings with a 4.5% yield, but institutions have been net sellers for three straight quarters and the technical score sits in the bottom 5%.